 For example, improving your digital marketing strategy and creative problem-solving are higher priorities than a social media post or thank-you email.

-The big idea: marketing automation streamlines marketing and sales activities, helping enrich customer experience, boost conversions, and free up brain-power for more important things.
+The big idea is that marketing automation streamlines marketing and sales activities, helping enrich customer experience, boost conversions, and free up your time and energy for more important things.

 A marketing automation platform is software a marketer uses to create, manage, and perform automations.

 These platforms run in the background, handling much of marketing busywork like lead generation, nurturing, and scoring tasks, as well as audience segmentation and analytics reporting.

 That said, automation platforms aren’t all created alike.

 Some focus on specific needs, while others offer a range of marketing automation features.

 Let’s take a quick look at some examples of popular marketing automation platforms.

 Constant Contact is a marketing automation platform that gives businesses the tools to connect with customers and grow their online presence.
 It offers a wide range of features including email marketing, social media marketing, and event marketing.
 The platform also lets you create and send email campaigns, manage your email list, and track results in real-time.
 It’s also very user-friendly, with a simple drag-and-drop interface and easy-to-use analytics.
 Constant Contact is best for small and medium-sized businesses, and you can sign up for a free trial to test out the platform.